 Find out more about Child Maintenance

-If you have joint bank accounts or credit cards, you should inform the relevant bank or financial institution that you have separated and ask them to remove your name from the account.
-This will stop you being responsible for any bills or overdrafts your abuser may incur.
+If you have joint bank accounts or credit cards, you should tell your bank that you have separated.
+You can ask them to remove your name from the account.
+This will stop your abuser from accessing your money.
+It will also stop you being responsible for any bills or overdrafts that belong to your abuser.